Los Lunas Decalogue Stone

-The Los Lunas Decalogue Stone is a large boulder on the side of Hidden Mountain, near Los Lunas, New Mexico, about 35 miles south of Albuquerque, that bears a nine-line inscription carved into a flat panel.
+The Los Lunas Decalogue Stone is a hoax associated with a large boulder on the side of Hidden Mountain, near Los Lunas, New Mexico, about 35 miles south of Albuquerque, that bears a nine-line inscription carved into a flat panel.
 The stone is also known as the Los Lunas Mystery Stone or Commandment Rock.
-The stone is controversial in that some claim the inscription is Pre-Columbian, and therefore proof of early Semitic contact with the Americas.
+The stone has gained notoriety in that some claim the inscription is Pre-Columbian, and therefore proof of early Semitic contact with the Americas.
+Standard archeological evidence contradicts this, however.

 History

-The first recorded mention of the stone is in 1933, when professor Frank Hibben (1910-2002), an archaeologist from the University of New Mexico, saw it.
+The first recorded mention of the stone is in 1933, when professor Frank Hibben (1910–2002), an archaeologist from the University of New Mexico, saw it.
 According to a 1996 interview, Hibben was "convinced the inscription is ancient and thus authentic.
 He report[ed] that he first saw the text in 1933.
 At the time it was covered with lichen and patination and was hardly visible.
 He claimed he was taken to the site by a guide who claimed he had seen it as a boy, back in the 1880s."
 However, Hibben's testimony is tainted by charges that in at least two separate incidents, he fabricated some or all of his archaeological data to support his pre-Clovis migration theory.

 The reported 1880s date of discovery is important to those who believe that the stone is pre-Columbian.
 However, the Paleo-Hebrew script, which is closely related to the Phoenician script, was known to scholars by at least 1870 - thus not precluding the possibility of a modern hoax.

 Because of the stone's weight of over 80 tons, it was never moved to a museum or laboratory for study and safekeeping.
 Many visitors have cleaned the stone inscriptions over the years, likely destroying any possibility for scientific analysis of the inscriptions' patina.
 Nevertheless, comparing it to a modern inscription nearby, geologist George E. Morehouse, a colleague of Barry Fell, estimated that the inscription could be between 500 and 2000 years old and explaining its freshness and lack of patina as being due to frequent scrubbing to make it more visible.